Wing Chun Chi Sao Training will develop your touch sensitivity.

 When explaining when to start a drill sequence from Luk Sao, the terms ‘high or low point/position’ are used.
 This does not mean to start the movement at the very highest or lowest point.
 The exact point of where one should begin a technique is impossible to describe.
 With practice, you will discover the best timing.

 P2 grabs P1’s arms.
-His right hand grabs the inside of P1’s left and his left hand grabs the outside of her right.
+His right hand grabs the inside of P1’s left and his left hand grabs the outside of his right.
 P2 shifts his body to his left, whilst directing P1’s arms forward and to the right.

 Whilst still gripping with his right arm, P2 uses his left hand to apply pressure a little above the elbow.
 If it is below the elbow P1 will be able to elbow P2.